 John is series editor of The Liberty Hyde Baiely Library from Comstock Publishing Associates of Cornell University Press and he built and maintains a website related to that series.
 He prepared the centennial edition of Liberty Hyde Bailey's ecological manifesto, The Holy Earth (Counterpoint, 2015), with a new foreword by Wendell Berry, and coedited a collection of Bailey's garden writings, titled The Liberty Hyde Bailey Gardener's Companion: Essential Writings (Comstock-Cornell UP, 2019).
 John's poems have recently appeared or are forthcoming in North American Review, Vallum: Contemporary Poetry, Atlanta Review, The New Criterion, and Commonweal Magazine, his nonfiction appears in The Antioch Review and Newfound, and his scholarship appears in The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest (Wisconsin Historical Society, 2021).

-John’s book project, tentatively titled Havening: Love Letters to a Town and a Dead Man, takes the life and work of L. H. Bailey and slams it smack into twenty-first century topsoil.
+John’s researched memoir, tentatively titled Undertone, takes the life and work of L. H. Bailey and slams it smack into twenty-first century topsoil.
 By putting Bailey’s high ideals and agrarian reform project into the context of Linstrom’s postmodern life, these fellow South Havenites, separated by some hundred thirty years’ nearness, struggle to remap better ways to live as an individual and as a community member in a corporatized and fad-stricken world.
 Central to that struggle is a looming question of place and home—how can we find true sanctuary in a society so insistently transient and a planet so suddenly volatile?
 How do we haven ourselves when our anchor lines keep snapping in the current?